Updated Feb 19, 2026

 You can also link collections using one-to-many or many-to-many relationships, depending on how your data interacts.
 Make sure to clearly label the first property in each collection (like "Product Name" or "User Email") because Adalo uses this as the primary identifier throughout the platform.

 If you're already using spreadsheets, Adalo integrates seamlessly with Airtable and Google Sheets, allowing you to use them as database integration options.
-This feature saves time by syncing data automatically and eliminating manual entry.
-Keep in mind, external collections are available with the Professional plan ($65/month).
-Airtable also limits API requests to 5 per second, so creating filtered views to retrieve only the necessary records is a smart move.
+Adalo's SheetBridge feature turns a Google Sheet into an actual database for the easiest control without database-related learning—perfect if you're already comfortable with spreadsheets.
+External collections are available with the Professional plan ($65/month).
+Note that Airtable limits API requests to 5 per second, so creating filtered views to retrieve only the necessary records is a smart move.

 Creating Workflows and User Logic